-Tea-Infused Hot Chocolate is made with five ingredients and takes less than 10 minutes to fix.
-Enjoy this as a warm and creamy after-dinner indulgence, or any time of day!
+This hot chocolate tea recipe is made with five ingredients and takes less than 10 minutes to fix.
+Enjoy this as a warm and creamy after-dinner indulgence, or serve it any time of day!

 I’ve been holding out on you.
 Sorry about that.
 Because I just didn’t realize this would be a recipe anyone else might like.
 Until Adee tried it.
 “Mom, this is good!”
 And then Shawn agreed.
 Well, that’s when I knew I couldn’t keep it a secret anymore!
 Tea-Infused Hot Chocolate is made with less than 7 ingredients and takes less than 10 minutes to fix.
 Enjoy this warm and creamy after dinner indulgence!

 You would think that tea and cocoa wouldn’t go together.
 Right?
 Well, the good news is, they work together a little more than you’d realize.

 Kind of like maroon and pink.
 It doesn’t seem right, but somehow it works!

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 Here are the ingredients you’ll need for this recipe:

 - Water — If you have hard water it can have a lot of flavor, in which case I recommend using filtered water.

 - Green Tea Bag — Use your favorite green tea.

 - Cocoa powder — Use natural cocoa powder or Dutch-process cocoa powder.